jenkins-infra/INFRA-896/README.md

 Put original log files in the 'input' directory, then create empty 'out' directory and run `./run.sh`.
 You get fudged files in the 'out' directory in the end.

+The actual run of this is in `usage.jenkins.io:/srv/usage/INFRA-896`